How To Crochet A Granny Square Bag

 To crochet your own granny square bag, you’ll need a few things.
 Here they are:

-• 4.5mm hook (if using a different weight make sure to use the right sized hook for the weight of yarn you use).
+• 4.5mm hook (if using a different weight, make sure to use the right sized hook for the weight of yarn you use).

-• Bag handles (I recommend searching for “long bag handles” on Ebay or Etsy, that’s what I did!)
+• Bag handles (I recommend searching for “long bag handles” on eBay or Etsy, that’s what I did!)

 • Lining fabric (something measuring a couple of inches bigger than your finished crochet piece)

-• Darning needle for when you’re sewing with yarn and pins, sewing needle and thread for when making up the lining.
+• Pins, sewing needle and thread for when making up the lining.

 The main body of the bag is a bog standard gang of grannies; super quick and easy to do!
-Rounds of three, joined together in 8 rows of 5 (you’ll either need more rows or more rounds for each square if you’re using DK yarn, check out my tutorial for a double knit version here).
+Rounds of three, joined together in 8 rows of 5 squares (you’ll either need more rows or more rounds for each square if you’re using DK yarn; check out my tutorial for a double knit version here).

 My piece measured 15.5 x 27 inches (40 x 68cm).